rhizomatics/updates2mqtt/docs/home_assistant.md

 There are 44 separate types of MQTT topic used for HomeAssisstant integration:

-- *Config* to support auto discovery.
+- **Config** to support auto discovery.
     - A topic is created per component, with a name like `homeassistant/update/dockernuc_docker_jellyfin/update/config`.
     - This can be disabled in the config file, and the `homeassistant` topic prefix can also be configured.
+    - All the configs for a given server will share the same *Device*, which can also be given a suggested *Area*
-- *State* to report the current version and the latest version available
+- **State** to report the current version and the latest version available
-    - One topic per component, like `updates2mqtt/dockernuc/docker/jellyfin/state`.
+    - One topic per component, like `updates2mqtt/dockernuc/docker/jellyfin/state`
+    - This has a very limited schema
-- *Command* to support triggering an update.
+- **Command** to support triggering an update.
     - These will be created on the fly by HomeAssistant when an update is requested
     - Updates2MQTT subscribes to pick up the changes, so you won't typically see these if browsing MQTT topics.
     - Only one is needed per Updates2MQTT agent, with a name like `updates2mqtt/dockernuc/docker`
-- *JSON Attributes* sources extra attributes from the main `updates2mqtt` discovery topic
+- **JSON Attributes** sources extra attributes from the main `updates2mqtt` discovery topic
-    - Switch this behaviour off using `extra_attributes` flag in HomeAssistant config
+    - Switch this behaviour off using `extra_attributes: false` flag in Updates2MQTT HomeAssistant config

 If the package supports automated update, then *Skip* and *Install* buttons will appear on the Home Assistant interface, and the package can be remotely fetched and the component restarted.